ruchi11111/CashInTime/README.md

 would be available.

 I have uploaded a report of the project for an in-depth insight and a presentation for a rough idea.

+You can find my code in the master branch under the folder CashInTime.